trial-studios/crochet-haven/README.md

 This project is **not affiliated with, endorsed by, or connected to any real-world company or trademark holder**.

 All design, UI, and code in this repository are original and created solely for learning and portfolio use.

+## 📄 Usage Notice

+You are welcome to view this project for inspiration.
+However, copying, redistributing, or using this code/design for commercial purposes without permission is not allowed.